Predict

 "Properties"list of all properties available

 • "SHAPValues" assesses the contribution of features by comparing predictions with different sets of features removed and then synthesized.
 The option MissingValueSynthesis can be used to specify how the missing features are synthesized.
 SHAP explanations are given as deviation from the training output mean.
-"SHAPValues"n can be used to control the number of samples used for the numeric estimations of SHAP explanations.

 • Examples of built-in predictor functions include: